-In this circuit a split receptacle is controlled by two single-pole switches.
-With this arrangement two lamps can be plugged into the same receptacle and each can be controlled separately, from two locations.
+In this circuit a split receptacle is controlled by two separate switches.
+With this arrangement two lamps can be plugged into the same receptacle and each can be controlled separately from two different locations.

 Here again, the connecting tab between the receptacle terminals is broken off and the neutral tab remains intact.
 The source is at SW1 and 3-conductor cable runs from there to the receptacle, 2-conductor cable runs from the receptacle to SW2.
 The source hot wire is spliced to the bottom terminal on SW1 and to the red cable running to the receptacle.
 The top terminal is connected to the black cable wire, and the source neutral is spliced to the white wire which continues on to one of the neutral terminals on the receptacle, it doesn't matter which, only one connection is needed with the neutral wire.